sunlightlabs/django-mediasync/README.rst

 ------------------------------------------------

 The media URL is selected based on the *SERVE_REMOTE* attribute in the *MEDIASYNC* dict in settings.py.
-When *True*, media will be served locally instead of from S3.
+When *False*, media will be served locally instead of from S3.

 ::